The 1-2-3 Conjecture for Hypergraphs: Introduction and Notation

 In other words, we delete $v$ from every edge, and we keep the resulting edges.

 On the other hand, for $X\subseteq V(H)$, we may consider the {\em induced} hypergraph $H[X]$ with

 This time, we only allow edges completely contained in the smaller vertex set.

 In the next section we provide some hypergraphs giving lower bounds for a number replacing the $3$ in the 1-2-3-Conjecture.
-In particular, we show that the equivalent of the 1-2-3-Conjecture can not be true for general hypergraphs.
+In particular, we show that the statement of the 1-2-3-Conjecture can not be true for general hypergraphs.
 In fact, it would fail even for linear bipartite hypergraphs.

-In the third section, we present the main results of the paper---upper bounds for the question.
-We will get a bound for linear hypergraphs depending linearly on the size $r$ of the largest edge, which matches our lower bound as long as $r\ge 4$.
-For non-linear hypergraphs our bound is weaker, but still linear.
+In the third section, we present the main result of the paper---an upper bound for the hypergraph version of the 1-2-3-Conjecture.
+We will get a bound for hypergraphs depending linearly on the size $r$ of the largest edge, which matches our lower bound as long as $r\ge 4$.
+In Section~\ref{total}, we will turn to Conjecture~\ref{12con}, and extend Theorem~\ref{tot123} to hypergraphs.